fnickels/cobra/site/content/completions/_index.md

 ***Note***: When using the `ValidArgsFunction`, Cobra will call your registered function after having parsed all flags and arguments provided in the command-line.
 You therefore don't need to do this parsing yourself.
 For example, when a user calls `helm status --namespace my-rook-ns [tab][tab]`, Cobra will call your registered `ValidArgsFunction` after having parsed the `--namespace` flag, as it would have done when calling the `RunE` function.

+## Dynamic Completion of flags

+Out of the box Cobra will present a list of the available flags when the completion string starts with a '-' characters.
+There are several methods available top customize this behavior, when the default functionality is not sufficient.

 #### Debugging

 Cobra achieves dynamic completion through the use of a hidden command called by the completion script.
 To debug your Go completion code, you can call this hidden command directly: